Difference between Wiki and Knowledge Base SoftwareEstimated Reading Time: 6 Minutes

 - Wiki software is open to SPAM and Vandalism if not managed properly.
 This is not the case with knowledge base software since everything that gets published is with the permission of admin users, even the comments posted by general public users are not published unless they are approved by an admin user.

 - Wiki software does not offer any protection for the copying of your intellectual data.
-Professional knowledge base software such as PHPKB offers protection that does not allow public users to copy text from your KB articles.
-You can try copying any text from the article page of our online demo at http://www.kbdemo.com/
+Professional knowledge base software tools such as PHPKB offers content theft protection that does not allow public users to copy text from your KB articles.
+You can try copying any text from the article page of our online demo at http://www.kbdemo.com

 - Wiki software does not offer detailed reports and statistics as compared to knowledge base software such as PHPKB.